matthewhanson/presentations/2019/foss4g-open-keynote.md

 remote sensing in government

 - multispectral and hyperspectral exploitation
-- synethetic scene modeling
+- material mapping and synethetic scene modeling
-- material mapping
+- object detection and identification
 - image registration and geolocation

 Notes: